imarc/handbook/strategy.markdown

 ### Strategy Process

-The strategy process is provided to clients who have engaged iMarc by approving a proposal which includes a specified time and cost budget for strategy.
+The strategy process is provided to clients who have engaged Imarc by approving a proposal which includes a specified time and cost budget for strategy.
 Smaller projects that do not explicitly define a strategy budget or scope should bypass the strategy team and go directly to a production team.

 The overall process typically looks something like this: